bitblip/cse2421tldr/content/posts/lecture-2.md

 ## Declaration
 Type information only.
 - Variable, can only be declared once in a block.
-  - must be delcared before being referenced in a non-declarative statement.
+  - must be declared before being referenced in a non-declarative statement.

 ``` c
 float new_float;